 - $40 to attend single session, or $110 for the full series

-- Includes access to the recording and presentation materials, and CEU’s.
+- Includes access to the recordings and presentation materials, with CEU’s.

 Refund Policy: We will provide a full refund to anyone who requests it up to one day before the event.
 No refunds will be provided for cancellations later than 1 day before the event.